yutounun/PRIVATE-DIARY/README.md

 ```bash
 python manage.py runserver --settings=private_diary.settings_dev
 ```

+# Skills used in this project
+- Bootstrap
+- Django
+- postgreql

 # etc
-- I use only main branch on this project since this project is just a practice.
+- Will use only main branch on this project since this project is just a practice.